alovajs/alovajs.github.io/tutorial/client/strategy/use-uploader.md

 :::info strategy type

-use hook
+useUploader

 alova@3.3+

 :::

-> Before using extended hooks, make sure you are familiar with the basic use of alova.
+> Before using extended hooks, make sure you are familiar with the basic usage of alova.

 Simple file upload, base64, file object, blob object, arraybuffer object, Canvas can be directly uploaded.